Directors And Officers Liability Insurance

 Explore Other Insurance Options

 The lawsuits by employees can come in many forms and for many reasons.
 So, at times, depending on the kind of business you run and the industry you’re in, protecting your directors and officers might not be enough.
 You would need more and different kinds of coverage from other liabilities.
 So, in addition to D&O insurance, you should also explore and purchase Employment Practices Liability Insurance (EPLI).
-EPLI insurance is a very popular insurance policy for employers that cover unfair acts committed against employees.
+EPLI insurance is a very popular insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More for employers that cover unfair acts committed against employees.

 Although a D&O liability insurance covers EPLI claims, it is always recommended for companies to buy a standalone EPLI insurance.
 One of the primary reasons for this is an increase in lawsuits from employees.
 If an EPLI insurance is available, lawsuits from employees can be covered under this insurance, which will ensure sufficient protection available for other types of litigations on directors under the D&O liability insurance.